Taxshila Model

 ✔️ The learnography of book to brain knowledge transfer can draw the sketch of pathways that leads to the destiny of progressive working life.

-Time Span of Complete Education System
+Time Span of Conventional Education System

 Education and work are the two basic phases of human life.
 Education takes long span of time, and work is the necessity of livelihood.
 It’s not easy to find a good job even after completing specific degree in the university.